-Soon as something like a pause in the pursuit occurred, Mr. Powell started from his retreat behind the log; and running through the College fields, gained the Avenue; -down which he continued his course, keeping near the fence, till he reached tee city.
-He went instantly to the Government Monse; and, after much difficulty, obtained an interview with the Governor, who was in head!
+Soon as something like a pause in the pursual occurred, Mr. Powell started from his retreat behind the log; and, running through the College fields, gained the Avenue;-down which he continued his course, keeping near the fence, 'till he reached the City.
+He went instantly to the Government House; and, after much difficulty, obtained an interview with the Governor, who was in bed!
 In a few words, Mr. P. related all that he had seen and heard.
-Delicacy, of course, forbade Mr. P. from informing us of all that took place during the interview; but at length, His Excellency appeared to believe in the reality of the thing I From the Government House Mr. P. went to the City Hall, and did what was necessary there.
+Delicacy, of course, forbade Mr. P. from informing us of all that took place during the interview; but, at length, His Excellency appeared to believe in the reality of the thing!
+From the Government House, Mr. P. went to the City Hall, and did what was necessary there.

-Mr. McDonald was re-captured at the Toll-Gate, and neither Mr. Brooks, nor any other person, arrived in the city from Yonge Street, until all the bells were ringing.
+Mr. McDonald was re-captured at the Toll-Gate, and neither Mr. Brooke's, nor any other person, arrived in the City from Yonge Street, until all the bells were ringing.

-LOUNT has confessed to several persons that the death of ANDERSON, alone, prevented the attack upon the city that night.
+LOUNT has confessed to several persons that the death of Anderson, alone, prevented the attack upon the City that night.
 Who then, under Providence, is to be accounted its Saviour?
-Unhesitatingly, we and swer, JOHN POWELL, Require-the present MAYOR of the Cirr!-and the knows not of this fair and candid eulogium.
+Unhesitatingly, we answer, John Powell, Esquire-the present Mayor of the City!-and he knows not of this fair and candid eulogium.